stephen-rowan/nft-dao-genesis/meetings/24th-march-2021-nft-dao-general-meeting.md

 * Reach out to African Artists on Cataylst - Andy
 * Marketing HOLON developing infographics, branding of art marketplace, landing page - Tyler Wales
 * Research storage providers (IPFS etc) - Sev

+# Need Help ?

+* If any needs help give a callout to the NFT-DAO community on Discord - Troy Egan